howarlii/ldbc_snb_bi/parameters/README.md

 indicates that there are 3 parameters, `date` (a date value), `lengthThreshold` (a 64-bit integer), and `languages` (a string array).

 The expected headers for each `bi-*.csv` files are specified in the `headers.csv` file.

+## SF30,000 parameters

+The parameters for SF30,000 were re-generated in autumn 2023 before conducting the TuGraph audit (LDBC_SNB_BI_20231203_SF30000_tugraph).
+We included the old parameters as `parameters-sf30000-deprecated` but these should *not* be used.